mmiscool/aiCoder/src/prompts/premade-prompts.md

 Make my code more elegant

-Identify any missing stub functions that need to be implemented.
+Identify the first unimplemented stub function or method and implement the missing functionality.
-Identify any missing stub functions that need to be implemented and implement the first 5.
+Identify any methods that are missing from the existing classes and create stub methods for them.